VRtheKing/Surf-Smart/README.md

 # Surf-Smart Chrome Extension

 Surf-Smart is a Chrome extension designed to enhance your browsing experience by providing convenient features right at your fingertips.
-With Surf-Smart, you can summarize webpages for quick understanding and perform fast searches directly on the websites you visit, eliminating the need to go through search engine results.
+With Surf-Smart, you can summarize webpages for quick understanding, perform fast searches directly on the websites you visit, and manage your tabs efficiently by grouping them based on related topics.

 ## Features